 This is my secret weapon.
-My approach to anything that is big or overwhelming.
+The best approach to anything that is big or overwhelming.
 And you know what?
 It works like an absolute charm.

-If you remove the clutter slowly, intentionally, you will learn to see your thing differently.
-As just that……things.
+If you remove the clutter slowly and intentionally, you will learn to see your thing differently.
+What you’ll see are simply things.
 Items you have in your home that you use to help you and your family get through your day.

-And that is why I love baby steps so much.
-When you can take a large job like decluttering a room and break it down into small steps, ones you can work on slowly throughout the month you will begin to change your view of your things.
+And that is why baby steps are so life-changing.
+When you can take a large job like decluttering a room and break it down into small steps, ones you can work on slowly throughout the month, you will begin to change your view of your things.

 Is there anything I can declutter in 30 days?

 Absolutely!
 Any room in your home can be decluttered in 30 days.
 A month is enough time to:

 - Get through the clutter on the floor.